annanyalakhanpal/encryption_using_python/README.md

 # encryption_using_python
-This is a minor project on encryption and decryption using hybrid cipher
+This is a minor project on encryption and decryption using hybrid cipher.
+In this project polybius square cipher and vignere cipher is used together for encryption and decryption of the plaintext.